07 July 2025

 Isan Creative Festival 2025

 Two of Vichart Somkaew’s short films will be shown at this year’s Isan Creative Festival (เทศกาลอีสานสร้างสรรค์) in Khon Kaen.
-The Letter from Silence (จดหมายจากความเงียบ) and The Poem of the River (บทกวีแห่งสายน้ำ) will be screened as part of the Isan Cinema House programme.
+The Letter from Silence (จดหมายจากความเงียบ) and The Poem of the River (บทกวีแห่งสายน้ำ) will be screened as part of the Isan Cinema House programme on 28th June.

 The festival runs from 28th June to 6th July.
 Koraphat Cheeradit’s short film Yesterday Is Another Day was one of the highlights of last year’s event.